How to Safely Preserve Meat Without Refrigeration: Easy Tips

 Smoking works hand-in-hand with salting.
 The wood smoke deposits antimicrobial compounds onto the surface of the meat, adding another layer of protection while also contributing to that classic flavor.

 Drying, like when you make jerky, is almost entirely focused on removing moisture until the meat is too arid to support any microbial life.
-And finally, pressure canning uses intense heat to kill every last microorganism and their spores, then creates a vacuum seal to make sure nothing can ever get back in.
+And finally, pressure canning reaches ~240–250°F (10–15 psi) to deliver the validated lethality needed for low-acid foods (including C. botulinum spores) when you follow tested times and pressures, then creates a vacuum seal to make sure nothing can ever get back in.

 Once you grasp these simple scientific principles, meat preservation stops being a mystery.
 It becomes a reliable, practical skill you can count on.